ewfreesRes/IndonesianActuarialShortCourse/chapter2.md

 ```

 Let us see how rescaling, a linear transformation, affects our measures of uncertainty.
-As before, the Wisconsin lottery dataset  `Wisc_lottery` is available and this dataset contains `sales_1000`, sales in thousands of dollars, and `pop_1000`, zip code population in thousands.
+As before, the Wisconsin lottery dataset  `Wisc_lottery` has been read into a dataframe `Lot` that also contains `sales_1000`, sales in thousands of dollars, and `pop_1000`, zip code population in thousands.
 How do measures of uncertainty change when going from the original units to thousands of those units?

 `@instructions`
 - Run a regression of `pop` on `sales_1000` and summarize this in an ANOVA table.
-- For this regression, determine the $s$ and the coefficient of determiniation, $R^2$.
+- For this regression, determine the $s$ and the coefficient of determination, $R^2$.
 - Run a regression of `pop_1000` on `sales_1000` and summarize this in an ANOVA table.
 - For this regression, determine the $s$ and the coefficient of determination, $R^2$.

 `@hint`
+The residual standard error is also available as `summary(model_blr1)$sigma`.
+The coefficient of determination is also available as `summary(model_blr1)$r.squared`.

 `@pre_exercise_code`
 ```{r}